ScratchAddons/website-v2/content/docs/getting-started/installing.md

 To load the extension into Mozilla Firefox:

 {{< admonition info >}}
-  Addons loaded into Firefox this way are temporary and must be reloaded every time the browser restarts.
-Because of this Chrome is recommended for working on addons, but addons are expected to work on Firefox.
+  Addons loaded into Firefox this way are temporary and must be reloaded every time the browser is restarted.
+Because of this Chrome is recommended for development, but everything is still expected to work on Firefox.
 {{< /admonition >}}

 1. Go to [about:debugging](about:debugging)